abentu0101/LinearFold/README.md

 1. -v switches LinearFold-C (by default) to LinearFold-V.
 2. The default beam_size is 100; use 0 for infinite beam.
+3. For SEQ_FILE, it supports both pure sequence file format and FASTA format.

 For example:
 #### Example Run